learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

 https://www.knowledgehut.com/blog/web-development/nodemailer-module-nodejs

-These websites have full tutorial from setting up to implmenting which can be useful!
+These websites have full tutorials from setting up to implementing which can be useful!